apify/apify-docs/docs/actor/source_code.md

 ## [](#versioning)Versioning

 In order to enable active development, the actor can have multiple versions of the source code and associated settings, such as the **Base image** and **Environment**.
-Each version is denoted by a version number of the form `MAJOR.MINOR`; the version numbers should adhere to the [Semantic Versioning _open_in_new_](http://semver.org/) logic.
+Each version is denoted by a version number of the form `MAJOR.MINOR`; the version numbers should adhere to the [Semantic Versioning](http://semver.org/) logic.

 For example, the actor can have a production version `1.1`, a beta version `1.2` that contains new features but is still backwards compatible, and a development version `2.0` that contains breaking changes.